The 8 Best Dog-Friendly Hikes to Try With Your Pup0 comments

 Photo by John B. Kalla

-Home to Colorado’s largest Aspen forest, Kebler Pass is an iconic destination for fall colors.
+Home to Colorado’s largest Aspen forest, Kebler Pass is an iconic destination for anyone looking for a gorgeous dog-friendly hike.
 Spend the weekend in the region to get the most of the journey.

-The Kebler Pass Scenic Drive includes just over 31 miles of beautiful views of the Aspens with fewer crowds than other popular leaf peeping spots.
+The Kebler Pass Scenic Drive includes just over 31 miles of beautiful views of the Aspens with fewer crowds than other popular dog-friendly hiking trails.
 While the road is passable for any vehicle, keep an eye on the snow conditions, as it sits at over 10,000 feet and closes in the winter.

 Just 16 miles outside of the town of Crested Butte, turn off Kebler Pass Road toward Lost Lake.
-The short and easy Three Lakes Loop is just over 3 miles and features three alpine lakes, a quick waterfall detour, and of course shimmering golden Aspens.
+The short and easy Three Lakes Loop is just over 3 miles and features three alpine lakes, a quick waterfall detour, and of course stunning Aspens.

 Considered among the most beautiful hikes on the Appalachian Trail, Roan Mountain straddles the border between North Carolina and Tennessee, traversing over three hilltops, or “balds.”
 The grass-covered bald summits provide unobstructed views of the valley.